petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-specific-tags-reference.md

 ## Including Widgets Within A Fragment

 Each widget has a registered name and corresponding `lfr-widget-[name]` tag, which you must use to embed it in a fragment.
 For example, the Menu Display widget is registered as `nav`, so its tag is `<lfr-widget-nav />`.
-You could embed it in a block like this:
+You can embed it in a block like this:

 ```html
 <div class="nav-widget">